TanCans/NER/README.md

 ## **INSTRUCTIONS TO RUN THE APPLICATION**
 - Copy the URL of the repository
-- Open the python IDE which allows to clone github repository, in our case we used pycharm (version?)
+- Open the python IDE which allows to clone github repository, in our case we used PyCharm Community Edition 2020.3.2
 -	create a new project and save it
 - In the project, go to vcs and click on create git repository (for the ide it may be that you need to install git)
 - Instead of vcs, it will show git, under git select clone and paste the url